nicolewhite/neo4j-flask/pages/similarity-between-users.md

     common = []

     viewer_username = session.get('username')

     if viewer_username:
         viewer = User(viewer_username)
-        # If they're visiting their own profile, show similar users.

         if viewer.username == username:
             similar = viewer.get_similar_users()
-        # If they're visiting another user's profile, show what they
-        # have in common with that user.
         else:
             common = viewer.get_commonality_of_user(username)